You can use Function Compute to perform real-time computing on incremental data in Tablestore.

 Prerequisites

-• Tablestore triggers are supported in the following regions: China (Beijing), China (Hangzhou), China (Shanghai), China (Shenzhen), Japan (Tokyo), Singapore, Australia (Sydney) Closing Down, Germany (Frankfurt), and China (Hong Kong).
+Tablestore triggers are supported in the following regions: China (Beijing), China (Hangzhou), China (Shanghai), China (Shenzhen), Japan (Tokyo), Singapore, Germany (Frankfurt), and China (Hong Kong).

-• The execution duration of a function that is invoked by a trigger cannot exceed 1 minute.
+The execution duration of a function that is invoked by a trigger cannot exceed one minute.

 Before you create a trigger, you must enable the Stream feature for the data table in the Tablestore console to allow the function to process incremental data that is written to the table.

-3. On the Overview page, click the name of the instance that you want to manage or click Manage Instance in the Actions column.
+On the Overview page, click the instance alias or click Manage Instance in the Actions column.

-5. On the Tunnels tab, click Enable in the Stream Information section.
+On the Stream tab, click Enable next to Stream Information.

-6. In the Enable Stream dialog box, configure the Log Expiration Time parameter and click Enable.
+In the Enable Stream dialog box, set the Log Expiration Time parameter and click Enable.

 The value of the Log Expiration Time parameter must be a non-zero integer.
 Unit: hours.
 Maximum value: 168.

-Step 2: Create a function and Tablestore trigger
+Step 2: Create a function and a Tablestore trigger

-2. Optional: In the upper-right corner of the page, click Go to Function Compute 3.0.
+Optional: In the upper-right corner of the page, click Try Function Compute 3.0.

-4. In the top navigation bar, select a region.
-On the Functions page, click Create Function.
+In the top navigation bar, select a region.
+Then, on the Functions page, click Create Function.

-5. On the Create Function page, select a method to create a function, configure the following parameters, and then click Create.
+On the Create Function page, select a method to create the function, configure the following parameters, and then click Create.

-In this example, Event Function is selected to illustrate how to create a function to compute data modifications in Tablestore in real time.
+In this example, an Event Function is created to perform real-time computing on data modifications in Tablestore.

-You can select Event Function, Web Function, or Task Function as the method that is used to create a function to process data in Tablestore.
-For more information, see Selection of methods to create functions.
+NoteWhen you use Function Compute, you can create an Event Function, HTTP Function, or Task Function to process data in Tablestore.
+For more information, see Function selection.

-• If you want data processing to be automatically triggered by data modifications in Tablestore, select Event Function.
+If you want data changes in Tablestore to automatically trigger data processing, create an Event Function.
 For more information, see Create an event function.

-• If you want data processing to be automatically triggered by specific HTTP requests, select Web Function.
-For more information, see Create a web function.
+If you want to trigger data processing by using specific HTTP requests, create an HTTP Function.
+For more information, see Create an HTTP function.

-• If you want data processing to be periodically or asynchronously triggered, select Task Function.
+If you want to trigger data processing at scheduled intervals or asynchronously, create a Task Function.
 For more information, see Create a task function.

-• Code: Configure the runtime and code-related information of the function.
+Function Code: Configure the runtime environment and code-related information for the function.

 Parameter